LedgerHQ/ledgercomm/README.md

 $ pip install ledgercomm
 ```

-otherwise, [hidapi](https://github.com/trezor/cython-hidapi) must be installed as an extra dependency
+otherwise, [hidapi](https://github.com/trezor/cython-hidapi) must be installed as an extra dependency like this

 ```bash
 $ pip install ledgercomm[hid]